antoniogiacomelli/RK0/README.md

 ## Real Hardware
-Below you find building environment packages for what we consider the two best-suited MCUs for RK0 purposes.
-They are provided to run independently of any IDE in a UNIX-like environment (you need Make and ARM-GCC).
+Below you find building environment packages, for boards based on what we consider the two best-suited CPUs for RK0 purposes.
+They are provided to run independently of any IDE or Vendor HAL in a UNIX-like environment (you need `make` and `ARM-GCC`).
 See the Wiki for more information on how to integrate on VSCode on Win/macOS/Linux.

 - 🔌 **[Nucleo F103RB](dist/rk0-0.74.0-stm32f103rb-flash.zip) (ARM Cortex M3) Build Environment Package**
 - 🔌 **[Nucleo F030R8](dist/rk0-0.74.0-stm32f030r8-flash.zip) (ARM Cortex M0) Build Environment Package**